Everest Collegiate High School and Academy

-Everest was recognized as a 2016 National Blue Ribbon School by the U.S. Department of Education in the Exemplary High Performing Schools category.

 Curriculum and affiliation

 Founded by father Lorenzo Gómez LC, Everest Collegiate High School and Academy is a formula developed by the Legion of Christ, a religious congregation of the Roman Catholic Church.
 The four pillars of this model include a challenging academic curriculum, character development, spiritual formation, and apostolic projects.

 Everest has two sister schools: Pinecrest Academy (Atlanta) and The Highlands School (Dallas).

 Everest Schools

 The Everest Schools are made up of the following: